-Theme parks now closed for at least 2 weeks
+Disney, other Orlando-area theme parks now closed for at least 2 weeks

+Disney World hotels & shops at Disney Springs now also set to shut down

 ORLANDO, Fla. – In what is expected to be the longest closure of its kind, central Florida’s major theme parks shut their gates Sunday night with no plans to allow visitors back for at least two weeks.